Sexual Assault Information

 What is the difference between sexual assault and rape?

 There is no difference.
-Sexual assault and rape both refer to sexual intercourse against the will of another person.
-However, under Texas law, "sexual assault," not "rape," is the legal term used to define and prosecute sexual acts that are not consensual.
+Sexual assault and rape refer to sexual intercourse against the will of another person.
+However, under Texas law, "sexual assault," is the legal term used to define and prosecute not consensual sexual acts.
 Consenting sex requires sober and verbal communication without intimidation or threats.

 What is date rape?

 Acquaintance assault, commonly known as "date rape," occurs when someone you know forces you to have sexual intercourse against your will.